 - However, most skillful and ambitious are worth more than $142,000.

 Key points for project management job seekers

 - Despite the growing number of jobs, there is a lack of candidates because of not having adequate project management skills.

 - PMP Certification – To upskill with the latest market trend candidate can go for this certification.

 - Get involved in the project with every minute detail.

 - Solve business problems.

 - Make oneself technically sound.

-This has been a guide on Technical Skills for Project Manager.
-Here we have discussed the project life cycle, role, Facts, technical skills and key points for project management.
+This has been a guide on Technical Skills for the Project Manager.
+Here we have discussed the project life cycle, role, Facts, technical skills, and key points for project management.
 You may also look at the following articles to learn more –